oconnor663/duct.py/README.md

 #### `unchecked`

-Prevents a non-zero exit status from short-circuiting `then` expressions or from causing `run` and friends to return an error.
+Prevents a non-zero exit status from causing `run` or `read` to return an error.
 The unchecked exit code will still be there on the `Result` returned by `run`; its value doesn't change.

 "Uncheckedness" sticks to an exit code as it bubbles up through complicated expressions, but it doesn't "infect" other exit codes.
 So